MicrosoftDocs/powerbi-docs/powerbi-docs/service-share-dashboards.md

 2. In the top box, enter the full email addresses for individuals, distribution groups, or security groups.
 You can't share with dynamic distribution lists.

    You can share with people whose addresses are outside your organization, but you'll see a warning.
+Read more about [sharing outside your organization](#share-a-dashboard-or-report-outside-your-organization) in this article.

    ![Warning about sharing externally](media/service-share-dashboards/power-bi-share-dialog-warning.png)